jk1834/MtGCreatureTypeCounter/README.md

 - 📥 Download the latest release
 - 📡 Check the "Download latest Scryfall data" box
-- 📄 Decklist Format should be in the following:
+- 📄 Decklist Format should be in the following, separated by newlines:
-  4 Llanowar Elves
+  - 4 Llanowar Elves
-  2 Elvish Mystic
+  - 2 Elvish Mystic
-  1 Nissa, Vastwood Seer
+  - 1 Nissa, Vastwood Seer
 - 📊 Click "Run Analysis"